 Outdoor spills can be hard to clean up, especially if they occur on dirt, sand or other porous surfaces.
 While not traditional, an effective way to clean up these spills is through bioremediation, which uses naturally-occurring microbes to digest pollutants like oil, solvents, pesticides and other petroleum products.

 10. Run an Internal Campaign

-Encourage employees to buy into reducing stormwater pollution by incorporating it into the workday beyond regulation trainings.
+Encourage employees to reduce reducing stormwater pollution by incorporating BMPs into standard operating procedures.
 Discuss stormwater pollution prevention at staff meetings and leverage events and holidays, such as Earth Day, to raise awareness.

 When it comes to CWA compliance, even small efforts can lead to big results.
 Following the above tips can help you avoid violations and fines at your facility.